 Mingze Dong

-I am a CBB (Computational Biology & Bioinformatics) PhD student at Yale University.
-I am very fortunate to be co-advised by Prof. Yuval Kluger and Prof. Rong Fan.
-Before my PhD, I earned BS degree in Integrated Science from Peking University, focusing on applied math and biology.
-During my undergraduate, I did research in Lin lab at Peking University and worked as a research intern in van Dijk lab at Yale University.
+I am a CBB (Computational Biology & Bioinformatics) PhD student at Yale University, fortunate to be co-advised by Prof. Yuval Kluger and Prof. Rong Fan.
+Before my PhD, I earned a BS degree in Integrated Science from Peking University, focusing on applied math and biology.
+I also conducted research in the Lin lab and van Dijk lab.

-Feel free to contact me if you are interested in a potential collaboration or just a chat!
+Feel free to contact me if you are interested in potential collaboration or just a chat!

 selected publications